Using Chrome? Search faster and stay in the know with Internet Explorer.

 See some basics of Information Entropy in wikipedia here...

-Currently, we estimate that your browser has a fingerprint that conveys at least 18.21 bits of identifying information.
+Currently, we estimate that your browser has a fingerprint that conveysat least 18.21 bits of identifying information.

 Now, relate it to the personally identifiable info that we put online.

 This is quite striking and revealing on how the information we put online makes us more and more uniquely available to the web.
 I wonder what my online model would look like as stored in Google or Amazon.
+Google Model: Given his online presence, what could be his next online purchase?
+Amazon Model: Given his book browsing histories and buying habits, what could be his next online purchase?

 No wonder how serving ads is going to be personally tuned in the near future (For instance, in the movie iROBOT, as Will Smith enters the supermarket, the billboard sign changes which was already personalized for him).
 That should not be too far :)